loginom/loginom-help-en-omegat/data/integration/connections/README.md

 * drag the required connection from tree (1) to area of connections (2);
 * double click on the selected connection in the tree.

-New connection (3) will appear in the area of connections, and the dialog of connection parameters edition will be opened.
+New connection (3) will appear in the area of connections, and the dialog of connection parameters editing will be opened.

 ![Create New Connection](./readme-2.png)